github/developer.github.com/content/changes/2015-06-10-breaking-changes-to-the-organization-permissions-api-coming-on-june-10.md

 author_name: jakeboxer
 ---

 Back in [January][org-permissions-finalization], we encouraged developers to update their applications to prepare for [upcoming API changes][org-permissions-preview] related to managing organization members and repositories.
-Today, we're announcing that these changes will become part of the official API on **June 24**.
+On **June 24**, these changes will become official parts of the GitHub API v3.

 If your application relies on any of the affected functionality (described below), be sure to **update your code before June 24** to account for these changes.